qursa-uc3m/qkd-ipsec-docker-test/README.md

 # QKD-IPSec Docker Testing Environment

-> **IMPORTANT NOTE:** The [qursa-uc3m strongSwan](https://github.com/qursa-uc3m/strongswan) repository (<https://github.com/qursa-uc3m/strongswan>) is temporarily unavailable.
-Since this repository is required during the Docker build process, the environment cannot be built until the repository is restored.
-We expect it to be available again soon.
-Please check back later.

-This repository contains a testing environment for our QKD-enabled strongSwan [fork](https://github.com/qursa-uc3m/strongswan/tree/qkd) which integrates Quantum Key Distribution into (in substitution of the) the IKEv2 protocol.
+This repository contains a testing environment for StrongSwan with [our QKD plugins](https://github.com/qursa-uc3m/qkd-plugins-strongswan) that modify the IKEv2 protocol.
 The setup uses Docker containers to simulate a client-server (Alice-Bob) environment for testing secure communication channels.

 The testing environment is derived from the [strongX509/docker](https://github.com/strongX509/docker) project and modified to support our QKD integration testing.

 ## Setting the QKD Plugin

-The [qursa-uc3m/strongswan](https://github.com/qursa-uc3m/strongswan/tree/qkd) strongSwan fork includes two plugins:
+The [qursa-uc3m/qkd-plugins-strongswan](https://github.com/qursa-uc3m/qkd-plugins-strongswan) plugins include two plugins:

+- **QKD Plugin**: Implements bare QKD integration.
 - **QKD-KEM Plugin**: Hybridizes QKD with Post-Quantum Cryptography using the [QKD-KEM Provider](https://github.com/qursa-uc3m/qkd-kem-provider), which depends on the [QKD-ETSI API](https://github.com/qursa-uc3m/qkd-etsi-api).
-- **QKD Plugin**: Implements bare QKD integration.

 To test a specific plugin: